Neill Byrne: FC Halifax Town

 On 23 September 2020, Byrne signed for National League side FC Halifax Town.
 In Byrne's first, and only, year at Halifax, he played 40 games and scored 1 goal in the National League.
 Halifax finished the season in tenth position.

 Hartlepool United

 On 16 July 2021, Byrne signed for Hartlepool United for an undisclosed fee.
 Byrne made his Hartlepool debut in a 1–0 victory against Crawley Town.
 In 2021–22, Byrne played 51 times for Hartlepool, scoring once.

 Tranmere Rovers

 In July 2022, Byrne signed for League Two club Tranmere Rovers for an undisclosed fee.

 Stockport County

 On 6 January 2023, Byrne signed for League Two rivals Stockport County for an undisclosed fee on a deal until the end of the season.
 The move would see Byrne play under manager Dave Challinor for a third time having also worked with him at AFC Fylde and Hartlepool United.
+He was a member of the Stockport side that won the League Two title in 2023–24, making 22 appearances throughout the season.

+Bradford City

+On 20 May 2024, Byrne signed for League Two club Bradford City on a two-year deal for an undisclosed fee.